Rintu-Roy/Early_Aviation_Accident_Project/README.md

 - Connect Power BI to the SQL Server database and create interactive dashboards and reports to visualize the key findings.
 Build charts, graphs, and tables to effectively convey the insights.

-- Schedule and automate the data import, processing, and loading into SQL Server using Python scripts and Windows Task Scheduler.
+- Schedule and automate the data import, processing, and loading into SQL Server using Python.

-- Host the project on GitHub with source code, SQL scripts, Power BI reports, and documentation.
-Follow best practices to organize the repository.

-- Include detailed README files explaining the setup, installation requirements, usage, and execution instructions for the different components.

 - This project showcases an automated end-to-end aviation accident data analysis and meaningful visualizations by integrating Python, SQL Server, and Power BI.
-It provides a practical workflow for data engineering and analytics.
+It provides a practical workflow for data analytics.